 We take our duty of care seriously and commit to following up all reports of breaches to the Code of Conduct.

 All reports of Code of Conduct breaches and complaints will be escalated to the relevant Line Manager who will decide whether the complaint requires further action and if so, will invoke our procedure for investigating and resolving complaints.

 ECPR will appoint a Duty Officer or First Point of Contact at every event or activity.
 This person is a trained member of staff on duty who will perform initial triage and handling of incidence(s), particularly complaints of discrimination, harrassment or assault.
 Nirusha Vigi, Duty Officer at the Joint Sessions of Workshops contactable by 07397541600.

 Making a complaint

-Complaints can be made in person during an ECPR event to the Duty Officer, via firstname.lastname@example.org or this online form which can be anonymised.
+Complaints can be made in person to the Duty Officer (during an ECPR event), in writing via email@example.com or using an anonymised online form.
 The procedure for receiving, investigating and resolving complaints is laid out in the ECPR Complaints Procedure.

 All complaints will be assumed to have been made in good faith, irrespective of whether they have been raised anonymously, or in person.
 Anonymous complaints will be considered and kept on file, but by their nature we may not be able to investigate them or provide an official response.
 Where a complaint is found to have been made maliciously, it will be dismissed.

-When reviewing a complaint, we will determine whether the Code of Conduct has been violated and what, if any, consequences will follow, up to and including the removal of individuals from ECPR activities.
+When reviewing a complaint, we will determine whether the Code of Conduct has been violated and what, if any, consequences will follow the violation.
 Where the names of the complainant and accused perpetrator are given, both parties will be informed of the process and any findings and decisions at the end of it.